 Inflammation in and of itself is not a bad thing.
 It’s your body’s way of dealing with foreign bodies or injuries.
 It’s when that inflammation becomes chronic due to stress, diet, lifestyle or environmental factors that it begins to have a significant negative impact on the body.

-If your nasal passages, respiratory tract and everything else are already affected by inflammation by time your mast cells start to create histamine to combat pollen, dust, pet dander and environmental pollutants, you’re going to have extremely irritated tissue that not only overreacts to the stimuli it’s trying to fend off, but it’s susceptible to infection and/or significant damage.
+If your nasal passages, respiratory tract and everything else are already affected by inflammation by time your mast cells start to create histamine to combat pollen, dust, pet dander and environmental pollutants, you’re going to have extremely irritated tissue that not only overreacts to the stimuli it’s trying to fend off, but it’s susceptible to injury and/or significant damage.
 At that point the entire immune response goes into overdrive.

 The goal is to support your respiratory health year round by using all natural, non-toxic products.
 Replace everything that contains artificial scents with either unscented or naturally scented products.
 Additionally, all the aforementioned ideas for combatting pollen can help year round to reduce the amount of respiratory irritants in your home like mold, pet dander, dust and more.